tedwillmills/computational_tools/README.md

     - Scatter and histogram plotting
     - Inverse transform sampling for exponential distribution
     - PDF and quantile function plotting for varying λ
+    - Rejection sampling for normal distribution
+    - Histogra and scatter plots for accepted-rejected samples

 scripts/